Platform Controller Hub: Phase-out

-Beginning with ultra-low-power Broadwells and continuing with mobile Skylake processors, Intel incorporated the southbridge IO controllers into the CPU package, eliminating the PCH for a system in package (SOP) design with two dies; the larger die being the CPU die, the smaller die being the PCH die.
+Beginning with ultra-low-power Haswells and continuing with mobile Skylake processors, Intel incorporated the southbridge IO controllers into the CPU package, eliminating the PCH for a system in package (SOP) design with two dies; the larger die being the CPU die, the smaller die being the PCH die.
 Rather than DMI, these SOPs directly expose PCIe lanes, as well as SATA, USB, and HDA lines from integrated controllers, and SPI/I²C/UART/GPIO lines for sensors.
 Like PCH-compatible CPUs, they continue to expose DisplayPort, RAM, and SMBus lines.
 However, a fully integrated voltage regulator will be absent until Cannon Lake.

+AMD's FCH has been discontinued since the release of the Carrizo series of CPUs as it has been integrated into the same die as the rest of the CPU.
+However, since the release of the Zen architecture, there's still a component called a chipset which only handles relatively low speed I/O such as USB and SATA ports and connects to the CPU with a PCIe connection.
+In these systems all PCIe connections are routed directly to the CPU.
+The UMI interface previously used by AMD for communicating with the FCH is replaced with a PCIe connection.
+Technically the processor can operate without a chipset; it only continues to be present for interfacing with low speed I/O.

+AMD server and laptop CPUs adopt a self contained system on chip (SoC) design instead which doesn't require a chipset.

 Ibex Peak

 The Intel 5 Series chipsets were the first to introduce a PCH.
 This first PCH is codenamed Ibex Peak.